thraxxed/HelicopterPlus/README.md

 # Minecart Madness
 ## Background and Overview
-Minecart Madness is a 2d side-scrolling game where the player controls a character riding in a mine cart traveling across tracks (Think Donkey Kong Country).
+Minecart Madness is a 2d side-scrolling game where the player controls a character riding in a mine cart traveling across tracks (think Donkey Kong Country).

 The player automatically scrolls horizontally along the tracks.
 They must jump and manuever to avoid obstacles and enemies.